littleosbook/littleosbook/user_mode.md

 ### A C Library

-It might now be interesting to start thinking about writing a short libc for your programs.
+It might now be interesting to start thinking about writing a small standard library for your programs.
 Some of the functionality requires [system calls](#system-calls) to work, but some, such as the functions in `string.h`, does not.

 ## Further Reading